fxld/OperatingSystemExperiment/process_schedule/README.md

-maxhead provide a quick performance for process pool performence what push a new max level process!
+maxheap provide a quick performance for process pool performence what push a new max level process!